Working from Home Expenses for Self-Employed: What You Can Claim in 2026

 What Are Working from Home Expenses?

 Working from home expenses are costs incurred as a direct result of running your business from your residence.
 The HM Revenue & Customs (HMRC) allows self-employed individuals to claim these expenses to ensure that your household costs do not unfairly inflate your business expenses.
+This is an important aspect of managing your finances effectively when your home doubles as your office.

 Types of Home Expenses You Can Claim